codsen/codsen/packages/string-fix-broken-named-entities/README.md

 **Callback function** via `opts.cb` allows you to change the output of this library.

-The concept is, you pass a function in option object's key `cb`.
+The concept is, you pass a function in options object's key `cb`.
 That function will receive a plain object with all "ingredients" under various keys.
-Whatever you return, will be pushed into results array.
+Whatever you return, will be pushed into a results array.
 For each result application is about to push, it will call your function with findings, all neatly put in the plain object.

 For example, to solve the example above, we would do: